 7 ways to manage your anxiety

 1. Limit your amount of news intake.
 If possible, check in with the latest updates in the morning on TV or in the press and avoid rolling news channels – especially before you go to bed.
 Rolling news makes bad news relentless.
+And don’t switch to True Life Crime TV shows either!
+Find input that soothes the soul.

 3. In times of national crisis we are pretty lucky to have the measured tones of the BBC and Sky News.
 Here are some links to their news pages. https://www.bbc.co.uk/news https://news.sky.com/uk